Top Email Marketing Metrics

 Conversion Rate Statistic

-You can also set a deadline to make it more likely that someone will act.
+You can also set a deadline to make it more likely that someone will act, or ensure the landing page aligns well with the email content to drive more conversions.

 5. Return on Investment (ROI)